Identifying future property growth areas: factors to consider

-With Perth’s property market widely believed to be turning a corner, many investors are already considering acquiring another investment property in 2020.
-While low property prices are presenting some great opportunities for aspiring buyers, it’s also an important time to remember that not all properties perform (and recover) equally, and smart asset selection will be critical when it comes to securing the right property.
+With activity well and truly returning to Perth’s property market, many investors are already considering acquiring another investment property in 2021.
+While improving conditions are presenting some great opportunities for aspiring buyers, it’s also an important time to remember that not all properties perform (and recover) equally, and smart asset selection will be critical when it comes to securing the right property.
 In the article below, we look at three key growth drivers that can influence a property’s short and long-term growth potential.

 Much like any commodity, property is largely influenced by movements in demand and supply – when demand increases faster than stock on market, this places upwards pressure on prices.
 On the other hand, a suburb with high levels of supply and limited demand will generally be a lot more susceptible to price decreases.